 PSJD.org makes the following recommendations regarding project-based fellowship applications:

-The most important step you can take to prepare an application for a project-based fellowship is to consult with Emily Kite in the Career Services Office and, if possible, alumni of the fellowship programs you are interested in.
+The most important step you can take to prepare an application for a project-based fellowship is to consult with Megan Heneke in the Career Services Office and, if possible, alumni of the fellowship programs you are interested in.
 Fellowship applications are as much science as they are art.
 As compelling as your project idea may be, it will compete with dozens or hundreds of other compelling ideas.
 Well-organized applications -- focused on providing the information requested -- go a long way.
 You should consult with individuals who have prepared and reviewed applications in the past.
 This outreach will pay enormous dividends in producing the strongest applications possible.

 Second, ideally you will have built a strong, trusting relationship with your would-be host organization by the time you apply for fellowship funding.
 This does not have to be the case, but your fellowship application is stronger when you can show that you have worked closely with your host organization.
 If you are looking to connect with a host organization, search PSJD.org for opportunities by entering "Fellowship - Legal: Project-Based" in the Job Type field.
 This will connect you to organizations interested in hosting fellows.